awsdocs/aws-cdk-guide/doc_source/codepipeline_example.md

 The following example shows how to deploy an AWS Lambda function in a pipeline\.
 Two stacks are created: one to deploy your Lambda code, and one to define a pipeline to deploy the first stack whenever your Lambda code changes\.
 Your Lambda code is intended to be in a AWS CodeCommit repository, although you can work through this example without any Lambda code \(the pipeline will fail, but the stack that defines it will deploy\)\.

+The Lambda code must be in a directory named `Lambda` in the named AWS CodeCommit repository\.
+The AWS CDK code does not need to be in a repository\.

 **Note**
-The Lambda function itself is assumed to be written in TypeScript regardless of the language you're using for your AWS CDK app\.
-To use this example to deploy a Lambda function written in a different language, you'll need to modify the pipeline\.
+The Lambda function is assumed to be written in TypeScript regardless of the language you're using for your AWS CDK app\.
+To use this example to deploy a Lambda function written in anotehr language, you'll need to modify the pipeline\.
+This is outside the scope of this example\.

 To set up a project like this from scratch, follow these instructions\.